-I think a very strong focus on organic food, vegetables and fusion cuisine will continue to establish itself in everyday life.
-The divide between junk as well as convenience food and freshly cooked on an every day basis will certainly widen further.
-The middle will become thinner and the pyramid will become an hourglass, which I personally find very unfortunate, because the tavern and everyday restaurants are the foundation of the enjoyment that is lived.
+I think the strong focus on organic, vegetables and fusion cuisine will continue to gain a foothold in everyday life.
+The gap between junk food / convenience and freshly cooked food will certainly widen further.
+The center will become thinner and the pyramid will become an hourglass.
+Which I personally think is a shame, because the pub and everyday restaurants are the foundation of lived enjoyment.

-Please teach children enjoyment at home and at school.
-This should be in the education plan just as ethics.
+Please teach the children enjoyment at home and at school.
+This should be in the education plan as well as the ethics.